 - 1) Class participation (20% of the final grade).
-Participation will be measured by involvement in class discussions and the completion of in-class assignments.
+Participation will be measured by: - a) Involvement in class discussions - b) Completion of in-class assignments.
 You must attend class regularly in order to participate.
 If you are uneasy about talking in class please speak with me and we can arrange another way to show your participation.
 We will also strategize about trying to participate in discussions.
-Complete the readings by Monday of each week and arrive in class ready to discuss them. - 2) Two 4-5 page papers responding to a question (20% each) - 3) Midterm exam with essay and multiple choice questions (covers all material up to the time of the exam) (20%) - 4) Final exam with essay and multiple choice questions (covers material from the midterm exam) (20%)
+Complete the readings by Tuesday of each week and arrive in class ready to discuss them. - c) Completion of three primary source sheets over the course of the semester.
+The template is appended to the end of this syllabus and we will discuss it in depth (so don't worry if you don't understand it at the beginning).
+I encourage you to fill them out for every primary source you read, but you are not required to do so.
+However, I would like you to fill one out and hand it in three times over the course of the semester.
+You may choose when to do these. - 2) Two 4-5 page papers responding to a question (20% each) - 3) Midterm exam (20%).
+This exam will have essay and multiple choice questions and will cover all material up to the time of the exam. - 4) Final exam (20%).
+This exam will have essay and multiple choice questions and will be cumulative.